BIGJRA/BIGJRA.github.io/rejuv.md

 Start by capturing Snorunt.
 Quilava and Meowth should not be too threatening at this phase as you should have type coverage but watch out for Minior getting off a Rollout or self-destructing.
-Type: Null is bulky at this point in the game, but if you can status it, you’ll be able to whittle it down.
+Type: Null is bulky at this point in the game, but if you can status it, you'll be able to whittle it down.

-After witnessing a scene and going north, you’ll be able to fight Rift Gyarados.
+After witnessing a scene and going north, you'll be able to fight Rift Gyarados.

 Dimensional Rift Gyarados (Rift Field)